Translation for the tourism industry

 16th July 2019

-In the months leading up to the biggest event in the travel and tourism industry calendar, the World Travel Market, in November we’d like to share some useful information on increasing foreign visitors to your website or attraction using professional translation.
+In the months leading up to the biggest event in the travel and tourism industry calendar, the World Travel Market, we’re sharing some useful information to help you increase the number of foreign visitors to your website or attraction using professional translation.

 To bring visitors to your hotel, attraction or event you’ll no doubt have promotional literature in a variety of formats such as brochures, adverts, leaflets and of course, your website.
-So, to bring in foreign visitors you will need some, if not all, of this promotional material translated into the language(s) of those you’re hoping to attract.
+So, to attract foreign visitors you will need some, if not all, of this promotional material translated into other languages.

-Professional, native translators who are confident in the terminology used in the travel and tourism industry but who also have a good writing style can help you market your destination, hotel or event properly and effectively.
-Below are just some of the reasons why it’s crucial to use specialist tourism translators:
+To help you market your destination, hotel or event effectively, you need professional, native translators who are confident in the terminology used in the travel and tourism industry but who also have a good writing style.
+Here are some of the reasons why it’s crucial to use specialist tourism translators:

 They have a thorough understanding of the target culture